ibrahimyz/ibrahimyz/README.md

 - 👋 Hi, I’m @ibrahimyz
 - 👀 I’m interested in Python and C.
-- 🌱 I’m currently learning Python, C and HTML&CSS.
+- 🌱 I’m currently learning Python ans C.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...